-Seller(s) /Is Jen Courtney ----------- ------------------
+Seller(s) Mr & Mrs Rogerson ----------- -------------------

-Completion date of property questionnaire 19/05/2025 --- ------------
+Completion date of property questionnaire 08/05/2025 --- ------------

 1 Length of ownership How long have you owned the property?
-11 years 2 Council tax Which Council Tax band is your property in?
-3 What are the arrangements for parking at your property?
-(Please tick all that apply) Garage □ Allocated parking space □ Driveway □ Shared parking □ On street □ Resident permit ☑ Metered parking ☑ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+26 years 9 months 2 Council tax Which Council Tax band is your property in?
+C 3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage □ Allocated parking space Driveway □ Shared parking □ On street ☑ Resident permit □ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
 No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes If you have answered yes, please describe below the changes which you have made: Remodelling of attic space into a floored and insulated area, with 3 Velux windows, lighting and power sockets.
+This work was done between March & April 2014. (ii) Did you obtain planning permission, building warrant, completion certificate and other